CorinYeatsCGPS/sanitise-fasta/README.md

 To read from STDIN, use '-' as the input file:

 ```
-cat input.fasta | ./sanitiser -mode encode -input - -mapping mapfile > output.fasta
+cat input.fasta | ./sanitiser -mode encode -input - -istore mapfile > output.fasta
 ```

 ### Decode Mode

-Decode mode reads an arbitrary text file and uses the mapping file to replace the new identifiers with the original ones, writing the output to STDOUT.
+Decode mode reads an arbitrary text file and uses the stored mappings to replace the new identifiers with the original ones, writing the output to STDOUT.

 ```